Make-School-Courses/DevOps-Security/06-Lesson06/defenses-01.md

   - Create validations (that don't block user but prevent malicious access)

 ## Challenge
-  - Write blog post on some of the ways to block input attacks and to do proper validations (conside also the UX aspect of it)
+  - Write blog post on some of the ways to block input attacks and to do proper validations (consider also the UX aspect of it)

 ## Resources
+  - …
+  - …

 ## Notes